 A brief description of the background of each of our directors and executive officers is set forth below.
-All executive officers have the same position at the Bank and at the Company.
+All executive officers have the same position at the Bank and at the Company, except that Mr. Myrick serves as Chairman of the Board of Origin Bank.
 No director has any family relationship, as defined in Item 401 of Regulation S-K, with any other director or any of our executive officers.